 take and pass the director’s test, as described

 below.
-When you do so, you are certified as an apprentice director or young adult apprentice director, depending on your age.
+When you do so, you are certified as an apprentice director, youth apprentice director, or young adult apprentice director, depending on your age.

 You are then entitled to direct clubs and tournaments

 with some conditions, and under the supervision of a

 When your mentor determines that you are ready, the mentor should contact the Club Committee to upgrade your certification to tournament coordinator, club director or tournament/club director.

 A printed certificate will be issued to you, and if

 you attend the Director’s meeting at the NASC,